gromacs/gromacs/docs/dev-manual/change-management.rst

 ..
 Note: labeling guidelines TBD.
 See https://gitlab.com/gromacs/gromacs/-/issues/3949 and open new issues as appropriate.

+To minimize duplicated documentation, refer to the `GROMACS Labels <https://gitlab.com/gromacs/gromacs/-/labels>`__ web interface for label descriptions.

+When creating a new label, please provide a short description so that people can understand what the label is intended to convey, and when they should apply it to their own issues or merge requests.

 In general:

 * Ongoing categorizations to help specify the GROMACS component or development area use the ``#7F8C8D`` color.
 * Specific features or subproject areas targeting an upcoming release use the ``#8E44AD`` background color.

-When creating a new label, please provide a short description so that people can understand what the label is intended to convey, and when they should apply it to their own issues or merge requests.
+* Status labels use ``#428BCA``.
+Note that Status labels are also used for Issues, and are used according to
+  :ref:`status label guidelines <status label guidelines>`

 ..
 Best practices and labeling policies can be proposed as changes to this document.
 See https://gitlab.com/gromacs/gromacs/-/issues/3949